booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

 In the meantime, the CMS may also create an OVS interface on the chassis of choice.
-The `ovn-controller` instance running on the chassis will detect this event, pull the `Port_Binding` record with the corresponding name and, if `requested_chassis` field is set, will compare its own `Chassis` to the requested one.
+The `ovn-controller` instance running on the chassis will detect this event, register a watch condition on `Port_Binding` table for the corresponding `<OVSInterface>.external_ids:iface-id`, receive the PB record and, if its `requested_chassis` field is set, will compare its own `Chassis` to the requested one.
 If they don't match, it will ignore the interface, meaning that the interface OpenFlow flows won't be configured.